 12. Forgotten World Highway

-Whilst this route is only 93 miles long and takes just 3 days to complete, it’s still a very iconic drive.
+While this route is only 93 miles long and takes just 3 days to complete, it’s still a very iconic drive.
 One that hasn’t been designed for the faint-hearted.
-Built on colonial bridle paths formed centuries ago, the Forgotten World Highway is kind of…..well, forgotten.
-It’s rather remote and there are some tricky turns along the way so if you don’t mind a bit of a rollercoaster ride, this road trip might be right up your street.
+Built on colonial bridle paths formed centuries ago, the Forgotten World Highway is kind of… well, forgotten.
+It’s rather remote and there are some tricky turns along the way, so if you don’t mind a bit of a rollercoaster ride, this road trip might be right up your street.